 Disadvantages of LED taillights on a trailer

-- Pricing: The only disadvantage of LED tail lights from TRALERT® is the purchase price, which in many cases is higher than comparable halogen tail lights.
+- Pricing: Pricing: The only disadvantage of LED tail lights from TRALERT® is the purchase price, which in many cases is higher than comparable halogen tail lights.
 In another blog we compared the purchase price of a LED worklight with a halogen worklight.
 This revealed that purchasing an LED worklight is the most economical option over time.
+LED worklight compared to a halogen worklight.
+This showed that buying an LED worklight would be the most advantageous option over time.

-- Canbus interference: Because LEDs consume so few amps, this can interfere with the CANbus of modern vehicles.
+- Canbus malfunction: Canbus interference: Because LEDs consume so few amps, this can interfere with the CANbus of modern vehicles.
 This can lead to flickering lights and, in the worst case, to lighting failure.
 To counteract this TRALERT® offers various CANbus solutions and we recently started offering a Canbus-proof LED taillight.
+Canbus-proof LED rear light on.

 Tested on 200+ vehicles!